wdporter/i-am-that-vuepress/64-whatever-pleases-you-keeps-you-back/readme.md

 **Q:**&ensp;How can I come to see myself as you see me?

 **M:**&ensp;It is enough if you do not imagine yourself to be the body.
-It is the ‘I-am-the-body’ idea that is so calamitous.
+It is the “I-am-the-body” idea that is so calamitous.
 It blinds you completely to your real nature.
 Even for a moment do not think that you are the body.
 Give yourself no name, no shape.
 In the darkness and the silence, reality is found.

 **Q:**&ensp;Must not I think with some conviction that I am not the body?
 Where am I to find such conviction?